alces-software/knowledgebase/docs/source/storage/storage-overview.rst

   - NFS server

-      - The NFS server will serve redundant network storage (depending on hardware and network configuration) to the client systems in the environment.
+      - The NFS server serves redundant network storage (depending on hardware and network configuration) to the client systems in the environment.
 This allows for distributed access to project and user data.

   - Filesystem formatting